chrisluedtke/ACM-School-Placement/README.md

 * [Stable Marriage Problem](https://en.wikipedia.org/wiki/Stable_marriage_problem)

 ## Final Product
+* ACM survey
 * Excel Workbook with ACM characteristics produced by survey
   * Column to manually asign an ACM to a school
-* Excel Workbook with School characteristics and desired team characteristics (set different weights)
+* Excel Workbook with School characteristics and desired team characteristics
 * Google Maps API calls to calculate commutes (DONE!)
 * Dashboard for reviewing results
-* User will need to install R, but we can build in code for installing all the correct packages
+* Built to be as transferable between sites as possible

 ## Constraints
-### Firm Constraints
+* Firm Constraints
   * CMs serving in High Schools must be 21+ or have some college experience
   * Roommates cannot be on the same school team
   * Managers can hand-place individual ACMs into schools, and those placements will be firm constraints

-### Soft Constraints
+* Soft Constraints
   * Commute times are reasonable
   * Consistent gender ratios across all teams
   * Consistent ethnic representations across all teams
   * Consistent tutoring experience across all teams
   * Consistent educational attainment across Elementary Schools (3rd-8th grades) and across High Schools (9th grade)
   * ACM grade level preferences taken into consideration
   * ACM school preferencese taken into consideration

 ## Development Workflows
 Workflow  | Tools  | Notes